Cara Jones: Career

-As a voice talent, Cara is heard worldwide as the English voice of the GPS car navigation systems of the Jaguar (car), models of the Cadillac, Mercedes-Benz, Land Rover, Ford and more.
+As a voice talent, Cara is heard worldwide as the English voice of the GPS car navigation systems of the Jaguar, models of the Cadillac, Mercedes-Benz, Land Rover, Ford and more.
 She announced the 1998 Winter Olympics at Nagano, voiced hundreds of commercials, as well as popular PlayStation and Sega games.
 In addition, Cara spent 7 years as a prime time DJ on Tokyo's popular FM station, J-Wave.
 Also helmed radio shows at FM Yokohama, Bay FM (Japan), CBC Radio (Nagoya) Chubu-Nippon Broadcasting.

 Personal life

 She has one child, born in 2007, and one husband.